zriyansh/signoz.io/docs/aws-monitoring/elb-logs.md

 Source - https://signoz.io/docs/userguide/send-logs-http/

-`trace_id` here is of the format `<hex string>` but we’ll sending everything as string json for simplicity and less data processing and parsing, hence the change in field name from trace_id to trace_idd.
+`trace_id` here is of the format `<hex string>` and because we’ll sending everything as string json for simplicity and less data processing and parsing, hence the change in field name from trace_id to trace_idd.
 [If you use `trace_id` and send the trace_id as a string, you’ll get 400 error, this can resolved by further logs formatting]

 ## Understanding how lambda function work